English (including Phonics)

 Years 3 – 6

 In Years 3-6, there is a move to whole class reading; the children will read through a carefully selected text together so that every child can access it.
 This will then be followed by discussions and questions around a particular objective to develop the children’s fluency, expression, ability to determine the meaning of words in context and their comprehension.
 Whole class reading allows all children to develop a deep understanding of the text that they are reading, the layout of the text and the language used within the text.
 The learning needs of every child are met through pre-teaching of vocabulary and the use of the same text for a week.
-Children with gaps in their phonics knowledge will receive further phonics teaching through Little Wandle SSP Catch-Up intervention.
-In Years 3-6, children who have just left the Catch-Up intervention will receive continued support to ‘catch-up’ through 1:1 reading and/or Inference Training.
+Children with gaps in their phonics knowledge will receive further phonics teaching through Little Wandle SSP Rapid Catch-Up intervention.
+In Years 3-6, children who have just left the Rapid Catch-Up intervention will receive continued support to ‘catch-up’ through 1:1 reading, Inference Training and/or the Little Wandle Fluency Programme.

 Writing